Resale vs. purchasing directly from DVC?

 After an offer is accepted how long does it take to close?

-Once the Disney Vacation Club contract has been properly signed and the deposit received, closing typically takes place within 70-100 days.
+Once the Disney Vacation Club contract has been properly signed and the deposit received, on average closing takes 8 weeks.
+However, closing is based on Disney's time frame and any reservations the seller may have (represented by a "can't close until" date).
+The closing can happen prior to 8 weeks.
 Please consult with one of our agents for a better time frame for your particular resale.
 And please note, you do not have to come to Orlando, Florida for the closing.
-Typically, all paperwork is handled through use of e-mail and fax.
+Typically, all paperwork is handled through the use of e-mail and fax.

 The “Use Year” refers to the 12 month period starting on the first day of the “Use Year” you own.
 If you own a Dec., DVC will put your allotted points into your account on Dec.
 1st of each year.
 If you need to vacation in the same month every year, you should purchase an ownership where the use month precedes the vacation time by no more than 10 months, (gives time to bank points if you cancel your vacation).
 If you are flexible with your vacationing, “Use Year” becomes much much less important.

 When you purchase a DVC ownership through the resale market, all dues will be current at closing.
+All current years maintenance fees must be paid in full at the time of transfer.
 DVC bills all owners in Dec. for the next year’s dues, payable by Feb., regardless of the use year (the month Disney puts the points into your account).
 You can pay annually by credit card, Disney Visa points, or check.
-You also have the option to pay monthly by setting up your automatic checking account deduction payment plan with DVC, 12 month interest free.
+You also have the option to pay monthly by setting up your automatic checking account deduction payment plan with DVC, 12-month interest-free.

 Once the contract is sold, how much do I receive?

 You will receive the sale proceeds less a $150 Estoppel Fee and a 6.5% commission (by far the cheapest out of the Resale companies!)
 Any outstanding liens, mortgages, maintenance fees or late fees that may have been assessed to your property will also be deducted.
 Closing costs are typically paid by the buyer.
-And please note as a foreign seller you will most likely also have to pay a 10% FIRPTA tax.
+Please note as a foreign seller you will most likely also have to pay a 15% FIRPTA tax.
+If you are selling an Aulani contract there is a 10% Hawaii tax.

 DVC "Holding" points?